Research Misconduct

 - There be a significant departure from accepted practices of the relevant research community; and

-- The respondent committed the research misconduct intentionally, knowingly, or recklessly.
+- The respondent committed the research misconduct be committed intentionally, knowingly, or recklessly.; and

-- Allegations of research misconduct must be proven by a preponderance of the evidence.
+- Allegations of research misconduct must The allegations be proven by a preponderance of the evidence.

-- The destruction, absence of, or respondent’s failure to provide research records adequately documenting the questioned research is evidence of research misconduct when the University establishes by a preponderance of the evidence that:
+- The destruction, absence of, or A respondent’s failure to provide destruction of research records adequately documenting the questioned research is evidence of research misconduct when the University establishes by a preponderance of the evidence that: the respondent intentionally or knowingly destroyed the records after being informed of the research misconduct allegations.
+A respondent’s failure to provide research records documenting the questioned research is evidence of research misconduct where the respondent claims to possess the records but refuses to provide them upon request.

 - The respondent: